gambusrg/Agent-News-Extractor/README.md

 python main.py
 ```

-You can enter your query when prompted, and the application will fetch the latest news articles related to your query.
+You will be prompted to enter your query, and the application will fetch the latest news articles related to your input.

 ## Contributing